LesserSpottedAustralianSquirel/voron_trident_pics/README.md

 4 files listed below with description

 0) Voron_1.9_trident_3dprinting_guide.pdf
-- List of 3d printed parts to print, in order they are mensioned in offical instructions (You probably want this file as all the rest are support files)
+- List of 3d printed parts to print, in order they are mentioned in offical instructions (You probably want this file as all the rest are support files)

 1) trident_stl_pics.zip